-Nominations for the 2017 London Borough Apprenticeship Awards have now closed.
-The winners will be announced at a ceremony in central London on 22 September.
-The Awards, now in their seventh year, aim to recognise and celebrate the contribution of apprentices to London’s local authorities and communities and the innovative work happening across London to create new apprenticeship opportunities.
-Awards will be presented in four categories – best contribution by a new apprentice, best progression by an apprentice, best manager or mentor and best work with supply chains or local businesses to create new apprenticeships – and a fifth award will be presented to the Apprentice of the Year, drawn from the nominations in the first two categories.
+The Awards, now in their eigth year, aim to recognise and celebrate the contribution of apprentices to London’s local authorities and communities and the innovative work happening across London to create new apprenticeship opportunities.
+Awards are presented in five categories – best contribution by a new apprentice, best progression by an apprentice, best apprentice working in the supply chain, best manager or mentor and best work with supply chains or local businesses to create new apprenticeships – and a sixth award is presented to the Apprentice of the Year, drawn from the nominations in the first three categories.

 The London Work and Health Programmes

 Launched in February and March this year, London’s four sub-regions will receive funding worth up to £135 million over five years to support 50-55,000 long term unemployed, disabled people and people with long term health conditions to seek employment.
 The programme is funded by the Department for Work and Pensions and match-funded through European Social Funding via the GLA.

 Last year London Councils responded to the government’s ‘Building our Industrial Strategy’ Green Paper.
 London Councils made a number of detailed recommendations to the government on how to strengthen London and the UK’s economy and create fairer and more inclusive growth.
 This included recommendations concerning: